The traditional flavors of gremolata are combined with capers and pine nuts to create a fresh and flavorful topping for tender asparagus.

 Instructions

 - Bring a sauté pan of salted water to a boil over high heat.
 Add the trimmed asparagus stalks and blanch for 2-3 minutes depending on size, or until tender but still firm.
-Drain and spread on a sheet pan to cool while you make the gremolata.
+Drain and plunge spears into the ice water bath, then spread out on a towel-lined sheet pan to cool while you make the gremolata.

-- Mix together the chopped parsley, lemon zest, chopped capers, minced garlic and toasted pine nuts.
+- In a small bowl mix together the chopped parsley, lemon zest, chopped capers, minced garlic and toasted pine nuts.
 Add the olive oil and stir.
 Salt and pepper to taste (the amount of salt needed will vary depending on how salty your capers are).

-- Transfer a spoonful of the gremolata to the sheet pan with the asparagus and gently toss to lightly coat.
-Transfer asparagus to a platter and spoon the rest of the dressing across the top.
+- Transfer the asparagus to a platter and spoon the the dressing across the top.

 Nutrition Information: